Be Our Guest Restaurant

 Be Our Guest Restaurant is a table service restaurant in Fantasyland at Magic Kingdom in the Walt Disney World Resort.
-The restaurant has the theme and appearance of the Beast's Castle from Disney's 1991 animated film Beauty and the Beast.
-The name of the restaurant is a reference to "Be Our Guest", one of the classic songs from that film.
+The restaurant has the theme and appearance of the Beast's Castle from Disney's 1991 animated feature film Beauty and the Beast.
+The name of the restaurant is a reference to "Be Our Guest", one of the signature songs from that film.

 History

 The restaurant was added as part of a large expansion and renovation in 2012 to Fantasyland's phased opening.

 In September 2009, it was announced at the D23 Expo that Fantasyland would be expanded to incorporate Disney Princess characters, along with a larger 3 ring circus-themed Dumbo area (now Storybook Circus).
 Recent conceptual artwork for the expansion shows several new additions and changes.
 Included is a new area themed to Disney's Beauty and the Beast featuring the Beast's Castle with a new dining experience, Gaston's tavern, and Belle's cottage.

 The restaurant was the only publicly accessible Magic Kingdom venue to serve wine and beer (exclusively at dinner) prior to December 23, 2016, when additional restaurants at Magic Kingdom added it to their menus.

 On March 20, 2015, Be Our Guest Restaurant began to serve breakfast meals featuring foods such as eggs florentine and an open-faced egg and poached-bacon sandwich.
 Breakfast has since been discontinued in the post COVID-19 era with lunch and dinner being served in a table service setting and a limited Prix Fix menu available.